Adrenergic receptor: α receptors

 Subtype unspecific α agonists (see actions above) can be used to treat rhinitis (they decrease mucus secretion).
 Subtype unspecific α antagonists can be used to treat pheochromocytoma (they decrease vasoconstriction caused by norepinephrine).

 α1 receptor

 α1-adrenoreceptors are members of the Gq protein-coupled receptor superfamily.
 Upon activation, a heterotrimeric G protein, Gq, activates phospholipase C (PLC).
-The PLC cleaves phosphatidylinositol 4,5-bisphosphate (PIP2), which in turn causes an increase in inositol triphosphate (IP3) and diacylglycerol (DAG).
+The PLC cleaves phosphatidylinositol 4,5-bisphosphate (PIP2), which in turn causes an increase in inositol trisphosphate (IP3) and diacylglycerol (DAG).
 The former interacts with calcium channels of endoplasmic and sarcoplasmic reticulum, thus changing the calcium content in a cell.
 This triggers all other effects, including a prominent slow after depolarizing current (sADP) in neurons.

 Actions of the α1 receptor mainly involve smooth muscle contraction.
 It causes vasoconstriction in many blood vessels, including those of the skin, gastrointestinal system, kidney (renal artery) and brain.
 Other areas of smooth muscle contraction are: